 Something that has been most upsetting about these times is that people have not been able to have the rites of passage and ceremonies that we are used to having.
 Being able to grieve together to mark a funeral, or come together in joy for a handfasting has been restricted – and continues to be so.
 I can create small and deeply meaningful ceremonies that will help you to mark these moments in time, ceremonies that are co created and are as unique and different as you are!
 And it’s not just funerals and handfastings, naming ceremonies, baby naming, eldering ceremonies, as well as all the pre wedding ceremonies like the couples incense blending ritual, or the hoop making…the only limit is your imagination!

-To help me build up my portfolio as well as to help people through these hard times, I am offering my services as a Sacred Elemental Celebrant at a greatly reduced rate for the next 12 months.
-It would be an honour to work with you to create these sacred important moments of connection and memory making.
+For more details and to see my gallery, click on my page – Sacred Elemental Celebrant It would be an honour to work with you to create these sacred important moments of connection and memory making.